Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 });

-⚠️ As a good practice, it is best to set a BaseURL and that's what we call the visit
+⚠️ As a good practice, it is better to set a baseUrl and then call visit like this

 cy.visit('/');